 The US-built GPS has already been mentioned, and afterward came GLONASS (Russia) Beiduo (China) and Galileo (European Union).
 India has also recently launched the final satellite of its own regional PNT called Indian Regional Navigation Satellite System, or IRNSS.
 It too will be incorporated within the GNSS.

 As you can see, the United States certainly has no monopoly on advanced PNT technology.
 Use of foreign GNSS may be an option in some scenarios, but for security purposes, of course, the US military could never depend on only these as the bedrock for upgrading its PNT capabilities.
 As more and more nations develop their own navigation systems, different technologies are being developed to help the US military and others maintain a competitive advantage in PNT.

 The most obvious step is to upgrade what is already in place.
 GPS III is a next-gen form of GPS being developed by the US Airforce and Lockheed-Martin.
 The system is based on new GPS Block IIIA satellites which include sophisticated anti-jamming features and allows accuracy up to 3 times greater than that of GPS satellites currently in use.
 The first satellites in the GPS IIIA-1 series are scheduled to be launched in 2018.

-Both GPS III and older GPS systems will continue to form the foundation of the GPSS for many years to come, but newer technologies and separate, terrestrial systems are being developed which will augment the effectiveness of currently-existing PNT systems.
+Both GPS III and older GPS systems will continue to form the foundation of the GPSS for many years to come.
+However, newer technologies and separate terrestrial systems are being developed which will augment the effectiveness of currently-existing PNT systems.

 Ground-Based PNT Systems (GBPS) also play a key role in enhancing and strengthening PNT capabilities.
 GBPS is separate from a GNSS network, but they are time and geo-referenced to GNSS, and boost the overall accuracy and effectiveness of satellite PNT networks.